Emblem3: 2012: The X Factor

 In 2012, Emblem3 auditioned in San Francisco for the second season of The X Factor, singing an original song called "Sunset Blvd", written by Chadwick.
 During bootcamp, they sang "Iris" by the Goo Goo Dolls and at judges' houses, they performed "Every Little Thing She Does Is Magic" by The Police.
 They were then selected to go on to live shows.

 Emblem3 performed "One Day" by Matisyahu during their first live show on October 31.
 In addition they were selected as the first group to enter the top twelve by Simon Cowell.
 On the second live show on November 7, the group performed their version of "My Girl" by the Temptations and "California Gurls" by Katy Perry with "What Makes You Beautiful" by One Direction as the background track.
 After the second live show the group was ranked sixth based on the fan votes and made it to the next week's live shows.
 On the third live show, they performed "No One" by Alicia Keys and were ranked fourth by the fan votes moving on to week five.
 On the fourth live show on November 21, 2012, they performed "Secrets" by OneRepublic and were ranked again 4th by the American public.
 For the fifth live show, they performed "I'm a Believer" by The Monkees and were ranked third.
 On the sixth live show, the group performed two songs: the first one, chosen by their mentor, was "Just the Way You Are" by Bruno Mars; the second song, chosen by the fans in the Pepsi Challenge, was "Forever Young" by Alphaville.
 The group was once again ranked third overall by the fans' votes.
 In the semi-finals, they performed "Baby, I Love Your Way" by Peter Frampton as their own choice and "Hey Jude" by The Beatles as Cowell's choice.
-They were eliminated on the result show and placed fourth overall.
+They were eliminated on the result show.